 Does asking about an accident affect your auto insurance policy?

-Is asking about a potential claim the same as making an actual claim?
+Is asking about a potential claim the same as making one?

 Sometimes, you’ll hear that when it comes to insurance companies, honesty isn’t always the best policy.
 Being too forthcoming with information, some people believe, could end up working against you.